White Spots on Brain MRI What does it Mean 23- AR MEDICAL TECHNOLOGY

 Small white spots on brain MRI

-If you’ve ever had an MRI, you know they can be a little daunting.
-You’re lying in a big machine and all you can do is think about the loud noises it’s making.
-The good news is that MRIs are generally very low risk.
-But, like any medical procedure, there are always some potential side effects to keep in mind.
-One of those possible side effects is the development of tiny white spots on your brain MRI.
+If you’ve ever had an MRI, you know how frightening they can be.
+You’re resting in a large machine, and all you can think of is the loud noises it makes.
+The good news is that MRIs are usually fairly safe.
+However, like with any medical process, there are always some potential side effects to consider.
+One of these potential adverse effects is the appearance of little white spots on your brain MRI.

 So, what do the little white spots on brain MRI mean?
 In most cases, they are nothing to worry about.
 They are simply a result of the dye used in the MRI procedure and will go away on their own.
 In rare cases, however, they may be a sign of a more serious condition such as a stroke or tumor.
 If you see any small white spots on your brain MRI, be sure to contact your doctor to get a proper diagnosis.